alexJM26/OSProject1/README.md

 Output is produced to help visualize the execution of the producer and consumer processes.
 Whenever items are produced or consumed, this is communicated through process output.

+## Additional Information

+Further documentation infromation can be found in this project's wiki.

 ## Usage

 To compile the producer and consumer programs, enter the following commands into the terminal.